section-engineering-education/engineering-education/articles/word-cloud/index.md

 ### Installation

 We will install the packages required for this tutorial in a virtual environment.
-You may bypass the process of creating the virtual environment.
 We will use `conda` to create a virtual environment.
 For more installation information, refer to the [Anaconda Package Manager website](https://www.anaconda.com/products/individual).

 Create a new virtual environment by typing the command in the terminal.
 Perform this after installing anaconda package manager using the instructions mentioned on Anaconda's website.